systelab/systelab-components/README.md

 @import "../systelab-components/styles/sass/systelab-components";
 ```

-If you want to redefine any sass variable for Bootstrap or for systelab-components, you have to add the variables before importing the standard.
+To change the default Bootstrap or systelab-components settings like colors, border-radius, etc, add or change the value of the property in the scss file before importing the standard.
 For example:

 ```sass
 $size_percentage: 1;